-58% Dark Coconut Milk Chocolate made with smoked Chiang Mai beans and then topped with a pandan cookie crumb and coconut flakes.
+58% Dark Coconut Milk Chocolate made with candle smoked beans and then topped with a pandan cookie crumb and coconut flakes.

 A one-of-a-kind bar that requires smoking the nibs for an extended amount of time with a Thai aromatic candle traditionally reserved for use with local desserts.
 While this is a technique that Thais have been using for generations, Nat is the first bean-to-bar maker to apply this Thai method to chocolate.
 She's thrilled that other Thai makers have starting using this technique as well and so proud that Up In Smoke is the Original Thai Aromatic Candle smoked chocolate.

 62-65 g depending, all bars are hand-poured so please expect some variation in weight.